alttch/bma-info/eva4/hmi/index.rst

 .. note::

-    It is highly recommended to use :doc:`EVA JS Framework
-    </eva-js-framework/index>`, a JavaScript framework, which is used to
-    quickly develop EVA ICS HMI web applications and handles authentication, interaction, events and other communication tasks.
+    It is highly recommended to use :doc:`../../eva-webengine/index`, a JavaScript/TypeScript framework, which is used to quickly develop EVA ICS HMI web applications and handles authentication, interaction, events and other communication tasks.

+See also: :ref:`eva4_quickstart_webhmi`.

 Authentication
 ==============